-Piercing pattern is a candlestick pattern formed near the support levels and it gives us potential bullish reversal signs.
+A piercing pattern is a candlestick pattern formed near the support levels, and it gives us potential bullish reversal signs.

 It is found towards the end of a downtrend and is quite similar to the dark cloud cover.

-The only difference is that dark cloud cover signals bearish reversal whereas piercing pattern signals a bullish reversal.
+The only difference is that dark cloud cover signals a bearish reversal, whereas a piercing pattern signals a bullish reversal.

-The piercing pattern is made of two candlesticks, the first one is bearish and the second one is the bullish candlestick.
+This kind of pattern is made of two candlesticks, the first one is bearish, and the second one is the bullish candlestick.